Make-Magazine/makehub/wp-content/themes/buddyboss-theme/readme.txt

 4. Upload the file 'buddyboss-theme-child.zip'

 == Changelog ==

+= 2.2 =
+* Messages - Provided Pusher Integration UI support from BuddyBoss Platform Pro

+= 2.1.6 =
+* Theme Options - Handled broken UI issue when Admin color scheme updated to anything other than the default
+* Theme Options - Handled 'BuddyBoss Profile link' option not working issue for a certain setup
+* Profiles - Small style improvement of repeater fieldset in the profile edit screen
+* Forums - Handled small border radius styling issue when the first reply gets added for a discussion
+* Forums - Handled styling issue for forum shortcodes
+* Activity - Handled auto-generated forum discussion, quick reply giphy option small styling issue
+* Widgets - Handled categories widget UI issue when classic widget mode enabled
+* Updater - Improvements to updater logic and performance
+* LearnDash - Provided new option 'Mark Incomplete' support for lessons and topics
+* Compatibility - Handled duplicate WooCommerce mini cart issue in the header when the header is set to sticky using Elementor

 = 2.1.5 =
 * Header - Improved 'Show logo in buddypanel' enabled option to show logo in the header even when the buddypanel menu doesn't exist